Image Requests: 810-216-1560

 Magnetic Resonance Imaging (MRI)

-Magnetic Resonance Imaging (MRI) is a procedure which takes images of the
+Magnetic Resonance Imaging (MRI) is a study/exam which takes images of

 fields and radio waves.